finbarkizito/sql_exploratory_data_analysis_project/README.md

 ---

 ## Business Problem
-The objective is to convert raw database tables into actionable business insight by asking structured, decision-driven questions.
 The analysis is guided by a **Dimensions and Measures** framework to assess sales performance, customer demographics, and product behaviour.

 **Key objectives:**
 - **Data Profiling:** Understand database structure, table relationships, and column metadata.